You are currently viewing 10 Affordable Hotels in Belfast that are Worth Staying In

 2. The Maldron City Centre Hotel

-Another great budget-friendly, affordable hotel in Belfast is the Maldron City Centre Hotel.
+Another great lower-priced hotel in Belfast is the Maldron City Centre Hotel.

 You’ll be minutes away from the Grand Opera House, Belfast City Hall, Victoria Square, the Cathedral Quarter, the SSE Arena, and of course Titanic Belfast.